bimmerr2019/bridgeaddr/README.md

             **bridgeaddr**

 bridge server for lightning addresses

+ALL I DID WAS FORK THE REPO AND FIX COMMANDO.

 This is a server that allows you to receive payments at `yourname@yourdomain.com` noncustodially (but not fully trustlessly[^trustless]).